pusalieth/WatchAir-Antenna-API/README.md

 (Update: 12/31/2020) Seems the original company went out of business.
 The lineup no longer works since it depended on gracenote services (which is a paid service).
 Looks like this software may be the only EOL support.

 ## Usage
 Create a python script with a dictionary named vars, with the following variables given below.
 The password field is the password to your WiFi.
+The api key is linked to gracenote.
+You'll need to create a public account, and [register](https://developer.tmsapi.com) an application to get the api key.
 ```
 vars = {
     'api_key': '',